botekchristophe/botekchristophe/README.md

 ### Hi there 👋

-I'm a senior big data engineer at Sainte-Justine Hospital :hospital: based in Montréal, Canada
+I'm a senior big data engineer at Sainte-Justine Hospital :hospital: based in Canada
 <br />

 ### Languages and Tools: